Miss-Defy/Python_Examples/README.md

 #

+Caesar_Cipher.py - A caesar cipher shifts all of the letters of a message by a specified shift.
+This program allows you to choose if you want to encrypt or decrypt your message.
+For encryption, you choose the shift you want and your message is encoded and shown to you.
+For decryption, the shift used for encryption is determined by going through all possible shifts and matching resulting words to a word bank.
+This is a problem from the MIT Introduction to Computer Science and Programming in Python Course I did for fun.

+#

 Hangman.py - Lets you play hangman!
 You need to have the words.txt file in the same directory for it to work.
 It gives you six guesses initially.
 Is you guess a letter in the word you retain all guesses.
 If you guess a consonant incorrectly, you lose one guess.
 If you guess a vowel incorrectly (aeiou), you lose two guesses.
 This is a problem from the MIT Introduction to Computer Science and Programming in Python Course I did for fun.

 words.txt - words for the Hangman game.
 Must be in the same directory for Hangman.py to work.